D-Honeyman/llm-osint-public-health-threat-detection-chemical-radiological/README.md

 - COUNTY
 - CITY
 - TIMEFRAME
-- Years
+- YEARS
-- Months
+- MONTHS
-- Dates
+- DATES
-- date
+- DATE
-- Dates or days of the week
+- DATES OR DAYS OF THE WEEK
-- Adverbs
+- ADVERBS OF TIME

 Two reporting transformations are applied in the evaluation script: